 143 more reasons why we know our stuff

-And now we reach the end of a very long (but hopefully helpful) explanation of the Black Fin approach, most of which has focused on what we do within your website.
+And now we reach the end of a very long (but hopefully helpful) explanation of the Black Fin approach, most of which has focused on what we do on your website.
 But believe it or not, as super-important as all that is, that’s just one piece of the puzzle.

 In fact, we spend about 90 percent of our time on off-site factors.
 Specifically, I’m referring to the quality and quantity of third-party websites that link back to you.